Introduction

 Setting-up and retrieving DAO:

-<?php $dao = $this->getTable('YOUR_TABLE_NAME') // It says to DAO in which table it is going to operate and returns the DAO itself.
+<?php $dao = $this->getDao('YOUR_TABLE_NAME') // It says to DAO in which table it is going to operate and returns the DAO itself. -

 Applying filters to the operation: